lexandree/OpenStreetMap-Bonn/project.md

 in Germany to become an own postcode but it is only one in Openstreet for this big area
 and it is an IT research company.

+### Conclusion
+It is obvious than the OpenStreetMap is not exhaustive and have small inaccuracy but is usefull, open and free too use.
+It is usefull not only as map, but also as a database.
+E.g. I can find opening hours of my hairdresser with one shot query -)